-- ▼ \$200 per square metre for land zoned R2. - \$400 per square metre for land zoned R3.
+- \$200 per square metre for land zoned R2. - \$400 per square metre for land zoned R3.

-Access's advice reflects that the development yields achieved from land with R2 and R3 zonings are significantly different and are recognised by the market.
+Access' advice reflects that the development yields achieved from land with R2 and R3 zonings are significantly different and are recognised by the market.
+We recommend that the council apply the separate values for land with an underlying zoning of R2 and an underlying zoning of R3, as advised by Access.